b-brankovics/grabb/README.md

 The script is configured to use SPAdes by calling `spades.py`.
-Therefore, if you have the `spades.py` command in your _PATH_, then you do not have to modify the script it and use it directly by specifying it as the assembler script by including the following in the `GRAbB.pl` invocation:
+Therefore, if you have the `spades.py` command in your _PATH_, then you do not have to modify the script and use it directly by specifying it as the assembler script by including the following in the `GRAbB.pl` invocation: